 Jessica Shaver, Chief People Officer

-Jessica Shaver was named the Chief People Officer of the Port of Houston Authority in September 2016.
+Jessica Shaver was named the Chief People Officer of Port Houston in September 2016.
 Jessica provides leadership in the development and execution of the strategic plan and organizational strategies.
-She is also responsible for aligning people programs with the strategic goals and objectives of the Port Authority, specifically in the areas of succession planning, talent management, change management, employee relations, performance management, training and development, compensation and benefits, internal communications, employee engagement, strategic planning and office services.
+She is also responsible for aligning people programs with the strategic goals and objectives of the port, specifically in the areas of succession planning, talent management, change management, employee relations, performance management, training and development, compensation and benefits, internal communications, employee engagement, strategic planning and office services.

-Prior to joining the Port of Houston Authority, she worked in various finance positions at CSX Corporation in Jacksonville, Florida.
+Prior to joining the port, she worked in various finance positions at CSX Corporation in Jacksonville, Florida.